ISC Software Defect and Security Vulnerability Disclosure Policy

-- Phase One: DNSco support customers receive formal notice and pre-release code snapshot as far in advance as possible.
-This is usually between two and five business days in advance of the release of the public disclosure and code.
+- Phase One: ISC support customers, including OEMs who re-package our open source into commercial products, receive formal notice and pre-release code snapshot as far in advance as possible.
+At this time we also notify the DNS root operators if the vulnerability affects authoritative services.
+We do this between three and five business days in advance of the public disclosure.

-- Phase Three: Vendors who package our code into their operating systems, appliances, and products, receive an email notice of the disclosure 24 hours before planned release of the public disclosure and link to where code will be available.
+- Phase Two: Operating system maintainers who package our code into their distribution receive an email notice of the disclosure up to 24 hours before planned release of the public disclosure and link to where code will be available.

 In the event of a Type II Security Disclosure (in the wild, or causing known problems)

-- Phase Two: CSIRTs and Vendors will get notification as soon as possible, but not always prior to public announcement.
+- Phase Two: CSIRTs and operating system packagers will get notification as soon as possible, but not always prior to public announcement.

 During a Type II Security Disclosure, ISC will endeavor to contact all critically affected customers and vendors as promptly as possible.